 In this position, you’ll be responsible for maintaining security and ensuring the safety of inmates and staff at Crow Wing County Jail.

 Some of your responsibilities as a Correctional Officer will include:

 - Observing and monitoring inmate behavior, including assessing the inmates’ medical and physical conditions and intervening in physical disputes

 - Distributing essential items such as medication, mail, laundry, hygiene items, and bedding

 - Ensuring inmates have access to their attorneys, clergy, interpreters, or other equipment to accommodate special needs

 The Crow Wing County Jail is a 75,000 square foot jail facility that has been in operation for over a decade.
 The facility is comprised of six separate housing units and is designed to accommodate both male and female offenders.

-The jail operates a Direct Supervision style which means that Corrections Officers are assigned posts within the areas where inmates are housed.
+The jail operates a Direct Supervision style which means that Correctional Officers are assigned posts within the areas where inmates are housed.
 Posts can include: